zhouwt612/zhouwt612.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi, My name is Zhou, Wentao.
 Currently, I am pursuing a Ph.D. degree at Korea University in South Korea.
 I belong to the Department of Electrical and Computer Engineering with a specialization in wireless communication systems.
 My research interest includes wireless communications and robust signal processing.

 # News
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- 2023.05: I will attend .

 # Education